 Section 2.06 List of Stockholders.
-The Corporation shall prepare a complete list of the stockholders entitled to vote at any meeting of stockholders (provided, however, if the record date for determining the stockholders entitled to vote is less than ten days before the date of the meeting, the list shall reflect the stockholders entitled to vote as of the tenth day before the meeting date), arranged in alphabetical order, and showing the address of each stockholder and the number of shares of capital stock of the Corporation registered in the name of each stockholder, for any purpose germane to the meeting for a period of all seast ten days before the meeting; (a) on a reasonably accessible electronic network, provided that the information required to gain access to such list was provided with the notice of the meeting; or (b) during ordinary business hours, at the principal place of business of the Corporation.
-If the meeting is to be held at a place, the list shall also be produced and kept at the time and place of the meeting the whole time thereof and may be inspected by any stockholder who is present.
+The Corporation shall prepare a complete list of the stockholders entitled to vote at any meeting of stockholders (provided, however, if the record date for determining the stockholders entitled to vote as of the tenth day before the meeting (at however, if the record date for determining the stockholders entitled to vote as of the tenth day before the meeting date), arranged in alphabetical order, and showing the address of each stockholder and the number of shares of capital stock of the Corporation registered in the name of each stockholder at least ten days before any meeting of the stockholders.
+Such list shall be open to the examination of any stockholder, for any purpose germane to the meeting for a period of at least ten days before the meeting; or (b) during ordinary business hours, at the principal place of business of the Corporation.
+If the meeting is to be held at a place, the list shall also be produced and kept at the time and place of the meeting is to be held at a place, the list shall also be open to use stockholder during the whole time thereof and may be inspected by any stockholder who is present.
 If the meeting is held solely by means of remote communication, the list shall also be open for inspection by any stockholder during the whole time of the meeting as provided by applicable law.
-Except as provided by applicable law, the stock ledger of the Corporation shall be the only evidence as to who are the stockholders entitled to examine the stock ledger and the list of stockholders or to vote in person or by proxy at any meeting of stockholders.
+Except as provided by applicable law, the stock ledger of the Corporation shall be the only evidence as to who are the stockholders.